• Skip to primary navigation

 Cadbury creme egg chocolate brownies, sliced into bars.

-These gooey Cadbury creme egg chocolate brownies are out of this world delicious.
+These gooey Cadbury creme egg chocolate brownies are the perfect combination of rich, chocolaty goodness and creamy, sweet creme egg filling.

 👩🍳 Love Easter baking?
-Try my creme egg blondies!
+Try my creme egg blondies next!

 Jump to: